-EMISSIONS SCIENCE-BASED TARGETS MEASURES Scope 1: 1.5°C: Purchased electricity: Increasing the purchase of zero-emission Direct GHG emissions from Self-generated energy: Minimising emissions by reducing the own operations use of oil and natural gas. emissions reductions of absolute emissions from own Energy-efficiency: Improving energy efficiency and utilising Scope 2: operations by the end of 2030 (tCO3e compared to 2020).
-Indirect GHG Transports: Increasing the number of electric vehicles. emissions Refrigerants: Renewing refrigeration systems to be more energy-efficient and into systems that use natural refrigerants. from energy consumption Net-Zero: We commit to setting new longterm emissions reductions targets 1.5°C: 1.5°C: Scope 3: We are moving towards our 2050 net-zero targets by and to reduce Indirect GHG establishing a roadmap and reviewing new measures needed. emissions in the emissions from whole value chain value chain During the first phase, we expand our current measures: to net zero by the of suppliers and service suppliers are encouraged to set their own science-based emissions reductions of year 2050. providers by spend will have emissions targets, and the share of sustainable products in absolute emissions from the use of sold products science-based emissions selections is increased. by the end of 2026 (tCO{.e} reductions targets by the end compared to 2020). of 2026. of Scope 3 emissions is generated from the production, use and end-of-life treatment of the products sold.
+EMISSIONS SCIENCE-BASED TARGETS MEASURES Scope 1: 1.5°C: Purchased electricity: Increasing the purchase of zero-emission Direct GHG Self-generated energy: Minimising emissions by reducing the emissions from use of oil and natural gas. own operations emissions reductions of absolute emissions from own Energy-efficiency: Improving energy efficiency and utilising operations by the end of 2030 (tCO3e compared to 2020).
+Scope 2: waste heat.
+Indirect GHG Transports: Increasing the number of electric vehicles. emissions Refrigerants: Renewing refrigeration systems to be more from energy energy-efficient and into systems that use natural refrigerants. consumption Net-Zero: We commit to setting new longterm emissions reductions targets 1.5°C: 1.5°C: Scope 3: We are moving towards our 2050 net-zero targets by and to reduce Indirect GHG establishing a roadmap and reviewing new measures needed. emissions in the emissions from whole value chain value chain During the first phase, we expand our current measures: to net zero by the emissions reductions of of suppliers and service suppliers are encouraged to set their own science-based year 2050. providers by spend will have emissions targets, and the share of sustainable products in absolute emissions from selections is increased. the use of sold products science-based emissions by the end of 2026 (tCO.e reductions targets by the end compared to 2020). of 2026. of Scope 3 emissions is generated from the production, use and end-of-life treatment of the products sold.